Can I Buy One-Month Car Insurance?

 How Much Does Car Insurance Cost Per Month?

 Car insurance prices vary from company to company.
-One factor that influences the price of car insurance is the location of the driver.
+One factor that influences the price of car insurance is the location of the driver's residence.
 In states that require higher coverage, there is a higher car insurance cost.
-Of course there are other factors that influence the price of car insurance such as how you store your car, the type of car you drive, etc.
+Of course, there are other factors that influence the price of car insurance such as how you store your car, the type of car you drive, etc.